EFTEC/ValidationOne/README.md

 ## version list
+* 2019-10-01 1.17 Fixed a bug.
+If the input is zero, then it is considered as null.
 * 2019-08-10 1.16 Solved a problem with the datestring/datetimestring.
 * 2019-08-07 1.15
 * * Added the type datestring and datetimestring.
 It reads a string and it converts into another string (as date or datetime)